“Moist and tender cornish hens seasoned with a savory spice mixture and roasted with vegetables to perfection!”

 - Spread out chopped vegetables and rosemary in the bottom of 9 x 13 inch baking dish.

-- In a bowl, mix together spices and sprinkle generously over the hens, being sure to season the inside cavity as well. (double the spice mixture (or at least the salt) & let marinate for 3 hours if you're going for maximum flavor, but that's optional)
+- In a bowl, mix together spices and sprinkle generously over the hens, being sure to season the inside cavity as well. ( Want more flavor?
+See note)

 - Place the hens on top of the bed of vegetables.